n1ru4l/envelop/.changeset/young-bears-tease.md

 '@envelop/response-cache-cloudflare-kv': minor
 ---

-BREAKING: Now the cache implementation does not require the `ExecutionContext` but the `waitUntil` method from it;
+BREAKING: Now the cache implementation does not require the `ExecutionContext` or `KVNamespace` instance but only the name of the namespace

 ```ts
 import { createSchema, createYoga, YogaInitialContext } from 'graphql-yoga'